Outline of whisky

 The following outline is provided as an overview of and topical guide to whisky:

-Whisky (also spelled whiskey) is a distilled alcoholic beverage made from fermented grain mash.
+Whisky (also "whiskey") – distilled alcoholic beverage made from fermented grain mash.
 Various grains (which may be malted) are used in different varieties, including barley, corn, rye, and wheat.
 Whisky is typically aged in wooden casks, generally made of charred white oak.

 Whisky is a strictly regulated spirit worldwide.
 It encompasses many national expressions and variations.
 The typical unifying characteristics of the different expressions and variations are the fermentation of grains, distillation, and aging in wooden barrels.

 The spelling whiskey is commonly used in Ireland and the United States, while whisky is used almost exclusively in other whisky-producing countries.